akaflay/kiva-exercise/README.md

 6. If there is no lender id in the lender response have made the lender id as annonymus.
 7. Considering only 50 lenders per loan.
 Only making one request to get lender not considering paging to get more lenders.
 8. Not all the test scenerios has been handled in the tests.
+9. Have not added the foreign key relation in the pojo as we as in the DB between LenderPayment and payment table even though both have lenderpaymentid common and is being refrenced.

 # Exemple
 ```